Piedmont Lithium delays timeline to supply Tesla

-Aug 2 (Reuters) - Piedmont Lithium Inc (PLL.O) said on Monday it will delay first shipments of lithium chemicals to electric vehicle maker Tesla Inc (TSLA.O) and that it does not have a definitive date for when deliveries could begin.
+(Reuters) -Piedmont Lithium Inc said on Monday it will delay first shipments of lithium chemicals to electric vehicle maker Tesla Inc and that it does not have a definitive date for when deliveries could begin.

 The decision was mutual, Belmont, North Carolina-based Piedmont said.
 Tesla did not immediately respond to a request for comment.